 - Interesting Facts: Pyruvate is found in small amounts in various foods, including apples, cheese, and red wine.

 - Pyruvate and KetosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More: In ketosis, when the body primarily uses ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More for energy, pyruvate levels may decrease as glucose utilization is reduced.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More: In ketosis, when the body primarily uses ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More for energy, pyruvate levels may decrease as glucose utilization is reduced.